Other Names: None

 The daytime temperature requirements for Maxillaria orchids range between 70°F to 85°F (21.1°C to 29.4°C).
 For night temperatures, the requirement ranges from 55°F to 60°F (12.8°C to 15.6°C).

 The variety of Maxillaria actually determines the need for higher or lower temperatures.
 The species from higher elevation need cooler temperatures, and the lower elevation species can be exposed to a little warmer temperature.
-It’s highly important to determine where your Maxillaria orchid is from.
+It’s vital to determine where your Maxillaria orchid is from.

 The Maxillaria orchid thrives better in bright yet indirect light.
 Still, it is important to know the variety that you have so you can adjust accordingly.